 Piriformis Syndrome Fix

 The fix for your positive Piriformis syndrome test may be a lot easier than you think.
-If you think about the source of Piriformis syndrome pain - knotting, tightness, and hyper-activation in the Piriformis muscle - we simply need to undo the problem at the source.
+The source of Piriformis syndrome pain is knotting, tightness, and hyper-activation in the Piriformis muscle - we simply need to release the muscle at the source.
 This can be accomplished in two easy steps: massage and stretch [2].

 Step 2: Stretch.
-After the knots and tightness in the Piriformis muscle have been ironed out, it can be very beneficial to stretch the muscle to gain length [2].
+After the knots and tightness in the Piriformis muscle have been massaged out, it can be very beneficial to stretch the muscle to gain length [2].
 Increasing length in the Piriformis muscle will place less pressure on the sciatic nerve, and potentially make your pain obsolete.
-Here are an easy Piriformis muscle stretch and video walk through of the two steps:
+Here are an easy Piriformis muscle stretch and demo video (under the following section) of the massage and stretch techniques:

 Step 3: Habit Correction.
 After the Piriformis muscle is nice and loose, it is even more beneficial to live a Piriformis-friendly existence moving forward.
 Here are a few things you can do to get further away from Piriformis Syndrome: